XianyuTech/aspectd/README.md

 Salute to AspectJ.

 AspectD is an AOP(aspect oriented programming) framework for dart.
 Like other traditional aop framework,   AspectD provides call&execute grammar.
 Besides, as we can't use dart:mirrors in flutter, AspectD also provides a  way named inject enhancing the dart code manipulation.
+Besides, AspectD provides a dill transformer container above which developers can implement their own transformers like hook, json, mirrors, etc.

 # Design